 The Comox Valley page has some information on the valley with numerous links to local groups.

-If foreclosures interest you, I have a website dedicated to foreclosure sales.
+If foreclosures interest you, I have a website dedicated to foreclosure home sales.

 GERRY, YOU'RE THE BEST!
 How could we sell our home without you?
 You are the ultimate real estate professional who never gives up, even in the most challenging markets.
 You are there for us day and night.
-You look after our property as if it were your own.
+You looked after our property as if it were your own.
 Gerry, you’re the best!
-Lorraine and Neville Kirchmann See Client Feedback for more client comments.
+Lorraine and Neville Kirchmann.
+See Client Feedback for more client comments.